http://ruby.fgcu.edu/courses/twimberley/EnviroPol/EnviroPhilo/EnviroPhiloSchedule_files/FGCULogo2.gif

 Grading

 Final semester grades for this course will be based on several criteria.
 Throughout the semester, grades will be assigned on a numerical basis.
 Only in determining the final semester grade will the numerical grades be translated to letter grades.
-The total possible points is 1000, distributed as follows:
+The total possible points amounts to 1000, distributed as follows:

 Course Requirements